element-hq/riot-android/docs/notifications.md

 ## Background synchronisation > Keep detailed notifications (only in GCM)

-When enabled, the homeserver sends the event content to GCM so that the application can displayed a full detailed notification about an event.
+When enabled, the homeserver sends the event content to GCM so that the application can display a full detailed notification about an event.

 ## Background synchronisation > Start on boot (only in fallback mode)